How To Group Elements In Wix

 Click on the first element you want to include, then hold Shift and click each additional element.
 All selected elements will be highlighted with a blue selection border.
 You can also click and drag across a region to select multiple elements at once.

-Before grouping, consider using columns in Wix to arrange elements into a structured layout first - grouped items within a column stay properly aligned as you resize the page.
+Before grouping, consider using columns in Wix to arrange elements into a structured layout first.
+Grouped items within a column stay properly aligned as you resize the page.

 Step 4: Group the Selected Elements